nhsconnect/FHIR-ODS-API/pages/support/support_stakeholders.md

 ## NHS Digital
 [http://developer.nhs.uk/]([http://developer.nhs.uk/) is home for developers creating software for healthcare with the UK, this site provides information and tools to help designers and developers create a variety of applications for the NHS.
 A wide variety of content exists within this site and it can be a little challenging to navigate the collection of hierarchical menus to arrive at the content required.

-An important influence on the Care Connect FHIR project is GP Connect.
-Technical information relating to GP Connect is being transferred from the [NHS Developer website](http://developer.nhs.uk/library/interoperability/gp-connect/) to [GitHub](https://nhsconnect.github.io/gpconnect/index.html).
-Further to this, non-technical overview can be found at the [NHS Digital Website](https://digital.nhs.uk/article/282/GP-Systems-of-Choice).
-The GP Connect implementation guide is found on the [NHS Developer website](http://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/Chapter.1.About/index.html) rather than the GitHub library.
-At the time of writing a reference server is currently under development.
 <br><br>
 ## NHS England and Code4Health
 Code4Health is an NHS initiative established for individuals and organisations providing a platform to bring together ideas, change working practice and build solutions to improve healthcare.
 Code4Health supports a rich asset and resource catalogue, a multitude of contributors and a sandpit environment for communities.